dipy/dipy/doc/index.rst

 **DIPY 0.16.0** is now available.
 New features include:

-- Horizon, medical visualization interface powered by QuickBundlesX
+- Horizon, medical visualization interface powered by QuickBundlesX.
-- New Tractometry tools : Bundle Analysis / Bundle Profiles
+- New Tractometry tools: Bundle Analysis / Bundle Profiles.
-- New reconstruction model: IVIM Mix
+- New reconstruction model: IVIM MIX.
-- New command line interface: Affine and Diffeomorphic Registration
+- New command line interface: Affine and Diffeomorphic Registration.
-- New command line interface: Probabilistic, Deterministic and PFT Tracking
+- New command line interface: Probabilistic, Deterministic and PFT Tracking.
-- Integration of Cython Guidelines for developers
+- Integration of Cython Guidelines for developers.
-- Replacement of Nose by Pytest
+- Replacement of Nose by Pytest.
 - Documentation update.
 - Closed 103 issues and merged 41 pull requests.